 Pag-IBIG Benefits

-The Home Development Mutual Fund (HDMF), or what is commonly known as Pag-IBIG Fund, is a mandatory mutual savings fund with housing as the primary investment.
+Filipino employees also need to contribute to the Home Development Mutual Fund (HDMF), or what is commonly known as Pag-IBIG Fund.
+This is a mandatory mutual savings fund with housing as the primary investment.
 Generally, employees that are qualified for SSS are also mandated to sign up as members of Pag-IBIG.

-As of 2023, the contribution for Pag-IBIG is at 4% of the employee’s monthly income, with the employee paying 2% and the employer shouldering the other 2%.
+As of 2024, the contribution for Pag-IBIG is 4% of the employee’s monthly income, with the employee paying 2% and the employer shouldering the other 2%.
 This is applicable to employees earning at least Php 1,500 monthly.

 Alternatively, workers earning a monthly salary of Php 1,500 and below only contribute 3% of their salary, with the employer paying 2% and the employee contributing 1%.